mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-02-13-short-guide.md

 ---
 layout: article
 title: "A Short Guide to Drawing with Paper by 53"
-excerpt: "Learn how to I use Paper by 53 to draw faceless portraits and landscapes on an iPad."
+excerpt: "Learn how I use Paper by 53 to draw faceless portraits and landscapes on an iPad."
 modified: 2014-06-03T14:25:14.449000-04:00
 image:
   feature: madewithpaper-guide-feature.jpg